Convicted Gentlemen® Foundation

 Facilitators follow a standardized curriculum and facilitator guide to ensure consistency across cohorts.

 Yes.
-Participation is entirely voluntary.
-Individuals may choose whether or not to engage and may discontinue at any time.
+Participation is voluntary and individuals may discontinue at any time.

 We work with individuals in reentry, but we are not a services-based reentry program.